Conformal transformation on metric measure spaces: Main results

 for $\mm$-a.e. $x\in X$. \end{proof}

-In \cite{G-N}, Gigli defines the space $W^{1,2}_H(TM)$ which is the closure of test vectors under some Sobolev norm.
-For any vector $X \in W^{1,2}_H(TM)$, the notion of `covariant derivative' $\nabla X$ is a well defined bounded bilinear map on $[L^2(TM)]^2$.
-It is proved that $\H_f=\nabla \nabla f$ for any test function $f$.
-Since the map $X \to \nabla X$ is continuous in $W^{1,2}_H(TM)$ , by density and linearity we can extend the transform formula for Hessian in the proof of Proposition \ref{Hessian}:
+In \cite{G-N}, Gigli defines the space $W^{1,2}_H(TM)$ which is the closure of test vectors with respect to an appropriate Sobolev norm.
+For any vector $X \in W^{1,2}_H(TM)$, the notion of `covariant derivative' $\nabla X$ is a well defined bounded bilinear map from $[L^2(TM)]^2$ to $L^1(M)$.
+It has been proven that $\H_f=\nabla \nabla f$ for any test function $f$.
+Since the map $X \to \nabla X$ is continuous in $W^{1,2}_H(TM)$ , by density and linearity we can extend the transformation formula for Hessian in the following corollary.